drbean/curriculum/speaking/test/general/slides.md

 ## Midterm, final exams

-The plan is to simulate the TOEIC test experience under exam conditions in Week 9, 18 in the computer lab.
+This course to some degree simulates the TOEIC test experience, which is done on a computer with headphones.

-I will try to grade your answers the way an actual test rater would score you.
+Try to grade your answers the way an actual test rater would score you.

-Don't be depressed about the course if they are low.
+Don't be depressed about your English if the scores are low.

 # Scores